Sophia Hutchins shared message about her faith in final posts before death aged 29

 Hutchins was best known for being a long-time friend and the manager of Caitlyn Jenner.

-TMZ reported that she was driving the vehicle near Jenner’s $3.5 million home in Malibu, California, when she collided with a car bumper, sending the ATV down a 350-foot ravine.
+TMZ reported that she was a 2013 Polaris four-wheeler near Jenner’s $3.5 million home in Malibu, California, when she collided with a car bumper, sending the ATV down a 350-foot ravine.
 Police pronounced her dead at the scene, and no one else was reported injured.

 Hutchins and Jenner met in 2015, with the 29-year-old going on to become the reality star's manager and moving into her home - however, they have always denied they have any relationship beyond friendship.